thk2b/redux-structures/README.md

 const { reducer: messages, actions: messageActions} = HashMap('messages')

 ```
 Now, to add a user, simply dispatch `userActions.set(id, user)`.
-(Refer to the documentation for more information.)
+(See the documentation for more information)

 This has several advantages.